 "Maybe the heat has gone to their heads.
 The mercury is topping out at 90 degrees and LA's mayor is urging energy conservation so we don't blow the grid.
 But that hasn't stopped men from sporting wool caps all over town.
 Even in the summer swelter, wool caps have become part of the L.A. messy male uniform."

 Gotta love that.

-Steve Sandvoss in his Pussy Cap that's made from soft Japanese wool and Italian mohair.
-Below he's wearing one made of handspun, natural colored llama.
+Steve Sandvoss in his classic beanie cap that's made from soft Japanese wool and Italian mohair.

 If you're anything like me wearing wool next to your skin isn't an option.
-Not to worry - every single Pussy Cap has to pass my personal softness test.
+Not to worry - every single cap has to pass my personal softness test.
 If I can wear it you can wear it!

 The yarns I use in these caps are meant to be worn next to the skin and not itch.
 And they don't.

-Shine and Cuervo are alpacas from Deb McMurtrie's herd in Kamas, Utah.
+Shine and Cuervo are alpacas from Deb and Jim's herd in Kamas, Utah.
 Some of the yarns I use in my Pussy Caps are spun with fibers from the alpacas in this herd.
 The cap Jim is wearing below uses yarn that was spun from Cuervo's jet-black fibers.

 LUXURIOUS HANDMADE BEANIE CAPS